//PROGRAM /TOUCH_SHARE_HEAR_PLAY /APR_9_11_2027

 The Program

-NAESE is built around four pillars: SEE, LEARN, HEAR, and PLAY.
-They map to what people actually come for: the gear, the conversation, the hands-on time, and the performance.
-Everything else is logistics.
+NAESE is built around four pillars: TOUCH, SHARE, HEAR, and PLAY.
+These are also the four pillars of the electronic sound community.
+They harmonize with what we're all here for: the gear, the conversation, the hands-on time, and the performance.
+NAESE believes direct experiential interaction strengthens our community.

 //PILLAR_01